 9. Van Eyck made his name working for Europe’s elite

-Van Eyck then moved his workshop to the court of the more promisingly-nicknamed Philip the Good, the Duke of Burgundy, where he worked for the following decades with great success.
-Under Philip’s patronage, van Eyck emerged as a highly collectable painter, and was even sent on diplomatic missions.
+Van Eyck then moved his workshop to the court of the more promisingly nicknamed Philip the Good, the Duke of Burgundy, where he worked for the following decades with great success.
+Under Philip’s patronage, van Eyck emerged as a highly collectible painter and was even sent on diplomatic missions.
 There are records of a feast held in his honor in 1427, which was attended by a number of other significant artists.
 The salary Philip paid van Eyck gave him a huge amount of artistic freedom, as he no longer needed to take on private commissions to sustain his family and workshop.

 8. His greatest masterpiece was made for another important client